turnly/turnly/docs/development.md

 # Go to turnly directory ✅
 cd turnly

-# Go to maverick directory (inside of turnly) ✅
+# Go to athena directory (inside of turnly) ✅
-cd maverick
+cd athena

 # You just need to run this in root and it will install all the dependencies for each app.
 yarn install